amalon/tectonic-puzzle/README.md

 least 32GB or RAM, preferably 64GB or plenty of swap space, and will probably want to ensure as many programs as possible are closed.

-Run Blender from a terminal, so as to see progress of the export script, since Blender will become unresponsive while recalculating modifiers.
+Run Blender from a terminal, so as to see progress of the export/render scripts, since Blender will become unresponsive while recalculating modifiers.

 Generating Core Segments